htw-imi-showtime/showtime-website/content/ss22/bachelor/b3-e-learning-komplexer-zahlen/process.md

 * **✍ Storyline idea:**<br>
 You are the captain of a spaceship helping an alien named "Bozeee" instructed by his god hestia to colonize different planets.
 On your way to the planets that offer potential habitat you will encounter asteroids and alien spaceships.
-The player has to destroy them and outsmart alien technologies to reach the destination to seed suitable planets.<br>
+The player has to destroy them and outsmart alien technologies to reach the destination to seed suitable planets. {{<image src="Comic.png" alt="Comic">}}
 * **🎮 Basic game idea:**<br>
 In order to destroy the meteorites, the player goes through different levels(build up on each other introducing each one another subtopic).
 Step by step the player will learn more about the topic, from simple drag and drop on coordinates/asteroids to finding